Stealers/DRN-tf2/README.md

 ## results

-This model is train on DIV2K_train_HR(800 image) with 300 epochs(per epoch 50 iterations) , and not use dual regression.
+This model is train on DIV2K_train_HR(800 images) with 300 epochs(per epoch 50 iterations) , and not use dual regression.
 This code supports dual regression(maybe, I haven't tried it yet).
 You can try to use more data and train more epochs.
 I think it will perform better.

 |                        | Set5 paper(matlab) | Set5 this(tensorflow) |
 | ---------------------- | :----------------: | :-------------------: |